An enhanced extriangulated subquotient: Exact dg categories

 \begin{lemma} The sequence $\{\BE^i(?,-)\}_{i\geq 0}$ of bifunctors forms a $\delta$-functor and each $\BE^i(?,-)$ is effaceable for any $i>0$. \end{lemma} \begin{proof} Let $\BF(?,-)$ be an effaceable $\CA$-$\CA$-bimodule.
 We shall show that the tensor product $\BF^2(?,X)\deff\BF\otimes_{\CA}\BF(?,X)$ is an effaceable right $\CA$-module as well.
 An element $\delta\in \BF^2(C,X)$ is represented by the finite sum $\sum x_i\otimes y_i$ of some $x_i\in\BF(C,Y_i)$ and $y_i\in\BF(Y_i,X)$.
 Then, considering the corresponding element $x\in\BF(C,\coprod Y_i)$, we get a deflation $B\xto{p}C$ such that $\BF(p)(x)$=0.
 We also have a desired equation $\BF^2(p,X)(\sum x_i\otimes y_i)=\sum px_i\otimes y_i=0$.
 Combining the dual argument, we have checked that $\BE^i(?,-)$ is effaceable. \end{proof}

-We can find another example of $\delta$-functors over $\CA$ via a characterization in \cref{prop:characterization_for_alg_ET}.
-We have mentioned there that any algebraic extriangulated category $\CA$ is realized as an extension-closed subcategory of an algebraic triangulated category $\CT$.
-In this case, it is easy to see that the shifted $\Hom$-space $\Ext^i_{\CT}(?,-)=\Hom_{\CT}(?,-[i])$ gives rise to a $\delta$-functor in an obvious way.
-If we employ the ambient triangulated category $\CT$ as the universal embedding $\Db(\A)$, the shifted $\Hom$-spaces are effaceable as well.
+We have mentioned in \cref{prop:characterization_for_alg_ET} that any algebraic extriangulated category $\CA$ is realized as an extension-closed subcategory of an algebraic triangulated category $\CT$.
+In this case, the shifted $\Hom$-space $\Ext^i_{\CT}(?,-)=\Hom_{\CT}(?,-[i])$ is a bifunctor over $\CA$.
+If we employ the ambient triangulated category $\CT$ as the universal embedding $\CA\sse\Db(\A)$, the shifted $\Hom$-spaces are effaceable as well.
 Precisely, we have the following assertion which will be a key ingredient in \S\ref{sec:subquotient}.

 \begin{proposition} \cite[Prop.~3.17]{Che24b} Let us assume that $\A$ is connective and consider the universal embedding $F\colon \A\to\Db(\A)$.
 Then the bifunctor $\Ext^i_{\Db(\A)}(?,-)$ over $\CA$ is a effaceable $\delta$-functor with a coincidence $\Hom_{\CA}(?,-)=\Ext^0_{\Db(\A)}(?,-)$.
 Furthermore, we have a canonical isomorphism of $\delta$-functors $\theta^i\colon \BE^i(?,-)\xto{\simeq}\Ext^i_{\Db(\A)}(?,-)$ for any $i\geq 0$. \end{proposition}